From sleep org*sms to lots of farts, this post lists 35 Early and Weird Pregnancy Symptoms!

 Toward the end of my pregnancy, I forgot what it was like not to have heartburn!

 Or as it was for me, all the time sickness!

-Morning sickness is one of the first trimester symptoms in pregnancy.
+Morning sickness is one of the first trimester symptoms of pregnancy.

-Honestly, my first trimester was pretty miserable due to constant nausea I was experiencing.
+Honestly, my first trimester was pretty miserable due to the constant nausea I was experiencing.

 Everything triggered it; walking into the bathroom triggered it; being near a trash can, seeing certain foods, it was so bizarre.